 The reporting of CT Skeletal survey for Myeloma is shared between the musculoskeletal and oncology radiology sub teams.

 There are 8 rheumatology consultants each with an area of leadership, and a number of rheumatology SpRs.
-A new consultant is soon to be advertised The rheumatology team are supported by a weekly clinic-radiological Rheumatology meeting and involved in a number of research trials.
+A new consultant is soon to be advertised.
+The rheumatology team are supported by a weekly clinic-radiological Rheumatology meeting and involved in a number of research trials.

 Intending applicants may obtain further information and/or arrange a visit by contacting Dr Fiona Witham, on 02392 286000 Ext 6030 or via email fiona.witham@porthosp.nhs.uk